 Financial ratios are used to make an assessment on the financial performance of the entity and see its relative performance with respect to its peer group within the industry.

-2.9.1 Growth Rate: Trends in the growth rates of the company vis-à-vis the industry reflect the ability of the entity to sustain its market share, profitability and operating efficiency.
+Trends in the growth rates of the company vis-à-vis the industry reflect the ability of the entity to sustain its market share, profitability and operating efficiency.
 The focus is drawn on growth in revenue, EBIT and NPAT.

-2.9.2 Coverage and Leverage Ratios: Coverage ratios show the relationship between debt servicing commitments and cash flow sources available for meeting those obligations.
-Leverage refers to the percentage of debt finance relative to an entity's total capital.
+Coverage ratios show the relationship between debt servicing commitments and cash flow sources available for meeting those obligations.
+Leverage refers to the percentage of debt finance relative to an entity’s total capital.
 Leverage ratios help in assessing the risk arising from the use of debt finance.
-Net debt to EBITDA provides perspective on an entity's borrowing capacity and ability to meet debt obligations fallen due.
+Net debt to EBITDA provides perspective on an entity’s borrowing capacity and ability to meet debt obligations fallen due.
 Debt to Equity ratio or Gearing shows total or net debt as percentage of shareholders equity which can be used as an indicator of the flexibility to raise new debt.

-2.9.3 Turnover Ratios: Turnover ratios also referred to as activity ratios or asset management ratios, measure how efficiently the assets are employed by the entity.
+Turnover ratios also referred to as activity ratios or asset management ratios, measure how efficiently the assets are employed by the entity.
 These ratios are based on the relationship between the level of activity, represented by sales, CGS and the level of various assets including inventories and fixed assets.

-2.9.4 Liquidity Ratios: Liquidity ratios such as current ratio and quick ratio are broad indicators of the liquidity position of a unit.
+Liquidity ratios such as current ratio and quick ratio are broad indicators of the liquidity position of a unit.
 Liquidity ratios are important parameters for rating short term debt.
 Cash flow statements are also important indicators of liquidity.

-2.9.5 Profitability Ratios: Profitability reflects the final operational result of an entity.
+Profitability reflects the final operational result of an entity.
 The ability of an entity to earn profit determines the protection available to it.
 Gross Margin, Operating Margin and Net Profit Margin are important measures of profitability and are quite helpful in assessing relative profitability of entity within the same industry.
 Return on Equity measures the annual return on equity.
 Since ROE is dependent on capital structure the unit, the use of leverage can increase this ratio, assuming sufficient funds are available to service the debt.

 Disclaimer: